sendgrid/docs/source/Classroom/Basics/Billing/how_to_read_your_invoice.md

   show: true
 ---

-SendGrid invoices can be confusing, particularly if you've made changes to your account during the previous month.

-Here's more information about reading your invoice:
+Your SendGrid invoice contains a lot of information, which may be difficult to read, particularly if you've made changes to your account during the previous month.
+Here's information on how to read your invoice:

 ![]({{root_url}}/images/invoice_legend.png)